-Chelsea’s appointment of Maurizio Sarri as their new coach has added yet another layer of intrigue to the upcoming Premier League campaign, with many observers keen to see how the former Napoli boss, who has been regulary been heralded as a innovator and a genius by leading lights of the the football fraternity, does in the Premier League.
+Chelsea’s appointment of Maurizio Sarri as their new coach has added yet another layer of intrigue to this Premier League campaign, with many observers keen to see how the former Napoli boss, who has been regulary been heralded as a innovator and a genius by leading lights of the the football fraternity, does in the Premier League.

 The 60-year-old coach has spent most of career in the lower reaches of Italian football, but after impressing in Serie A with newly promoted Empoli he earned a move to Napoli in 2015.

 Although he was ultimately unable to break Juventus’ stranglehold on the Scudetto, Sarri’s Napoli were widely regarded to be the most attractive team to watch in Europe last season, due to his progressive possession-based approach.